stepheneb/lightweight-sensor-graphs/readme.md

 To resign and recreate new pack.gz archives for a subset of jars or native library resource add an argument consisting of a regex.

-For example this will resign and poack all the jars with 'sensor' in their name:
+For example this will resign and pack all the jars with 'sensor' in their name:

     bin/resign_jars.rb sensor